aeon-toolkit/aeon/docs/developer_guide/documentation.md

 The main configuration file for sphinx is [`conf.py`](https://github.com/aeon-toolkit/aeon/blob/main/docs/conf.py) and the main page is [`index.md`](https://github.com/aeon-toolkit/aeon/blob/main/docs/index.md).
-To add new pages, you need to add a new `.md` (or `.rst`, but preferably Markdown) file and include it in `docs/` or a subdirectory and then include the file in a `toctree` in `index.md`
+To add new pages, you need to add a new `.md` (or `.rst`, but preferably Markdown) file and include it in a `toctree`  to include it in the sidebar.

 To build the documentation locally, you need to install a few extra dependencies listed in [pyproject.toml](https://github.com/aeon-toolkit/aeon/blob/main/pyproject.toml).